-6.1 Trees subject to statutory controls: The subject trees are legally protected under Camden Council's Tree Preservation Order, it will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
+Trees subject to statutory controls: The trees listed in this report (apart from the exemptions listed in paragraph 3.2.4) are legally protected under Ku-ring-gai Council's Tree Preservation Order, it will be necessary to consult the council before any pruning or removal works other than certain exemptions can be carried out.
 The works specified above are necessary for reasonable management and should be acceptable to the council.
 However, tree owners should appreciate that the council may take an alternative point of view and have the option to refuse consent.